Released in October of 2010, Power Gig

 - Earn Your Fun: Around two-thirds of the game's soundtrack is locked from the start, meaning one has to play the story mode to unlock additional songs for quickplay.
 Note that both Guitar Hero and Rock Band dropped this trend in 2009.

 - Due to the game's non-straightforward story mode progression, players will be repeating the same songs over and over to advance the story and unlock additional songs.
-Instead of simply beating a set of songs or earning a set number of stars and/or fans to advance, players have to chose specific songs with specific symbols to unite the three clans.
+Instead of simply beating a set of songs or earning enough stars, fans, and/or money to advance, players have to chose specific songs with specific symbols to unite the three clans.
+This is most egregious in the first act where only 20 songs are available to play, each clan requires approximately 10 songs to clear, and more songs are only unlocked when all three clans are cleared.

 - Additionally, there is no "Unlock All Songs" cheat code.